Abanoub-G/TrustworthinessScore/README.md

-# Trustworthiness Score to evaluate predictions
+# A Trustworthiness Score to evaluate CNNs predictions

 This is the official repository for our paper: [A Trustworthiness Score to Evaluate CNNs Predictions](https://arxiv.org/abs/2301.08839)